-12 Fantasies for flute alone by G.P.
+12 Fantasies for Unaccompanied Flute by G.P.
 Telemann

 Edited by Robert F. Cole